NBC Weather Plus: History

 On March 30, 2005, Sunbeam Television, Liberty Corporation, Sunbelt Communications and Bonneville International announced that 30 stations of their station would launch the network bring coverage up to 67% of U.S. households.
 Weather Plus was moved to NBC News division in 2007 after NBC Station Group President Jay Ireland returned to General Electric.
-However, by September 2005, KAMR-TV in Amarillo, Texas became the only NBC affiliate owned by Nexstar Broadcasting Group (now Nexstar Media Group) to have picked up the NBC Weather Plus service on its digital subchannel.
+However, by September 2005, KAMR-TV in Amarillo, Texas and KHAS-TV (now KNHL) in Lincoln/Hastings/Kearney, Nebraska became the only NBC affiliates owned by Nexstar Broadcasting Group (now Nexstar Media Group) and Hoak Media to have picked up the NBC Weather Plus service on their digital subchannels.